Vanderlei Luxemburgo: Real Madrid

+Third spell at Santos

-Luxemburgo signed, for the third time, a contract with Santos, leading the club to the 2006 São Paulo State Championship and in fourth place of the Série A.
+On 13 December 2005, Luxemburgo signed with Santos for the third time.
+He led the club to the 2006 Campeonato Paulista title (notably fielding 12 players shortly before a match against Corinthians), and ended the season in the fourth place of the Série A.

-He continued with Santos in 2007 and won the São Paulo State Championship again.
+Luxemburgo continued with Santos in 2007 and won the Paulista again.
 He also saw Santos through the semi-finals of the 2007 Copa Libertadores, winning all the matches in the group stage and eliminating strong teams, such as Caracas in the round of 16 and América in the quarter-finals, before losing to Grêmio in the semis.
-Later Luxemburgo finished second in the Série A. In both years, 2006 and 2007, he led Santos to a Copa Libertadores berth.
+Later Luxemburgo finished second in the Série A. In both years, 2006 and 2007, he led Santos to a Copa Libertadores berth, but still left on 13 December 2007, after failing to agree new terms.

-Palmeiras return
+Fourth spell at Palmeiras

-At the end of 2007, Luxemburgo left Santos.
-He signed with Palmeiras in 2008, and won the São Paulo State Championship for the third consecutive time.
+On 18 December 2007, Luxemburgo returned to Palmeiras for his fourth spell as head coach.
+At the club, he won the Paulistão for the third consecutive time.

-With Palmeiras he was eliminated from the Sudamericana by Argentinos Juniors and from the Brazilian Cup by Sport Recife the eventual champions.
-In the 2008 Série A he reached fourth place with Palmeiras in a very competitive season, earning the club a spot in the Libertadores.
+With Palmeiras he was eliminated from the 2008 Copa Sudamericana by Argentinos Juniors and from the 2008 Copa do Brasil by Sport Recife, the eventual champions.
+In the 2008 Série A, he reached fourth place with Palmeiras in a very competitive season, earning the club a spot in the 2009 Copa Libertadores.

 Luxemburgo remained with Palmeiras in 2009.
-He managed the team to a successful campaign in the São Paulo State Championship but lost to Santos in the semi-finals.
-In the Copa Libertadores he conquered a place in the Round of 16 by defeating Colo-Colo 1–0 in Santiago, with Cleiton Xavier scoring a last minute long-range goal in the angle of Colo-Colo's goalkeeper.
+He managed the team to a successful campaign in the Paulista, but lost to Santos in the semi-finals.
+In the Copa Libertadores, he qualified the club to the round of 16 by defeating Colo-Colo 1–0 in Santiago, with Cleiton Xavier scoring a last minute long-range goal in the angle of Colo-Colo's goalkeeper.
 Palmeiras defeated Sport Recife on penalties in the Round of 16, but were eliminated by an away goal from Nacional from Uruguay drawing both matches, by 1–1 at home and 0–0 away.

-In the 2009 Série A Luxemburgo started well in the competition, but after an incident involving young striker Keirrison, Luxemburgo was dismissed from Palmeiras in the seventh round of the competition.
+In the 2009 Série A Luxemburgo started well in the competition, but after an incident involving young striker Keirrison, Luxemburgo was dismissed from Verdão in the seventh round, on 27 June 2009.